-93 Unsatisfactory financial position is reported separately from other contraventions in Section F of the ACR and the seven tests set out in the ACR instructions are not applicable.
-94 Other regulatory information is reported separately from other contraventions in Section G of the ACR and the seven tests set out in the ACR instructions are not applicable.
+Unsatisfactory financial position is reported separately from other contraventions in Section F of the ACR and the seven tests set out in the ACR instructions are not applicable.
+Other regulatory information is reported separately from other contraventions in Section G of the ACR and the seven tests set out in the ACR instructions are not applicable.

-- Whether disclosure of a breach would influence members', trustees' or the ATO's perceptions or decisions, including whether the breach would be reportable in an ACR. - Potential monetary value of increased tax resulting from a breach. - Potential monetary value or severity of any penalties. - Whether there are any arm's length members, such as members who are subject to a legal disability.
+- Potential monetary value of increased tax resulting from a breach. - Potential monetary value or severity of any penalties. - Whether there are any arm's length members, such as members who are subject to a legal disability.